GUOXINTONG/rejoin/index.md

-## Welcome to GitHub Pages
+## Welcome to rejoin

-You can use the [editor on GitHub](https://github.com/GUOXINTONG/rejoin/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This is an experiment repo for AI Engie lab to implement [https://www.cs.brandeis.edu/~olga/publications/ReJOIN_aiDM18.pdf]

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Feel free to edit this page to present a better welcoming page.

 ```markdown
 Syntax highlighted code block